sb2nov/mac-setup/SystemPreferences/README.md

 # System Preferences

 First thing you need to do, on any OS actually, is update the system!
-For that: **Apple Icon > Software Update.**
+For that: **Apple menu () > About This Mac > Software Update.**

 Also upgrade your OS in case you want to work on the latest OS.
 Sierra is a free upgrade so please check that.

 If this is a new computer, there are a couple tweaks you would like to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.

-### Users and Groups
+### Users & Groups
-- Login Options-> Change fast switching user menu to Icon
+- Login Options -> Change fast switching user menu to Icon
 - Set up Password, Apple ID, Picture, etc.

 ### Trackpad
 - Point & Click
-    - Enable Tap to Click with one finger
+    - Enable Tap to click with one finger
-    - Change secondary click to right corner
+    - Change Secondary click to right corner
     - Uncheck three finger drag
-- Scroll and Zoom
+- Scroll & Zoom
     - Uncheck all apart from Zoom in and out

 ### Dock
 - Visual settings
-    - Change position to left and make the size of Icons small
+    - Change position to left and make the size ofiIcons small
 - Other settings
     - Remove workspace auto-switching